Last Updated on May 31, 2023 by Dave Schoenbeck

 Over the years, as I’ve coached talented business leaders, I have heard thousands of passionate proposals about the next best idea, concept, product, or service from my clients.
 I love their creativity, energy, and boundless confidence, but part of running a business is learning to validate a business idea, not just think up the next big thing.

 While I don’t want to play the part of “downer Dave,” my obligation to my clients is to help them evaluate business ideas and see ideas clearly and objectively.
 One of the best ways to add rigor to a fair evaluation is to challenge them to prepare a pitch deck explaining the concept and present it to me as if I was a fictional outside investor or their imaginary board of directors.

 A pitch deck can be a godsend if you need help validating a business idea.
 The systematic ritual of the pitch deck provides fantastic clarity for the business leader regarding their new ideas.
 In addition, the process will help them decide if the idea will hold up to scrutiny or apparent flaws.

 For those new to a pitch deck idea, Guy Kawasaki outlines a great 10-slide process in his book, The Art of the Start.
 He claims that the 10 slides you need in your pitch are as follows:

 - Title: This is self-explanatory.
 Give your idea a snappy title.

 - Problem or Opportunity: Explain the gap in the marketplace that your idea will fill.
-Is there really a need for your product or service?
+Is there a need for your product or service?
 What problem does your idea solve?

 - Value Proposition: Explain the value of your solution to the customer and market.

 - Underlying Magic: Why will you be the one to pull this off?
-Describe why your solution is clearly the right one.
+Describe why your solution is the right one.